bystrogenomics/bystro/perl/INSTALL.md

    bgzip -d -c --threads 32 hg38_v11.tar.gz | tar xvf -
    ```

-   In this example the hg38 database would located in `/mnt/annotator/hg38`
+   In this example, the hg38 database would located in `/mnt/annotator/hg38`

 3. Update the YAML configuration for the species/assembly to point to the database.